Working with Colours

 Introduction to HTML

-For choosing a modern-looking dominant colour for your website, check out the Flat Colours UI and Bootflat websites.
+For choosing a modern-looking dominant colour, check out the Flat Design and Bootflat websites.

 Creating your colour palette